Bayesian Spatial Predictive Synthesis: Introduction

 We contribute to this field by introducing a general framework to deal with model uncertainty in spatial data.
 Our approach works within the framework of Bayesian predictive synthesis \citep[see, e.g.][]{mcalinn2019dynamic,mcalinn2020multivariate}, which is a coherent Bayesian framework for synthesizing multiple sources of information, based on agent opinion analysis \citep[see, e.g.][]{GenestSchervish1985,West1992c}.
-Using this framework, we develop a coherent ensemble method for spatial data that explicitly takes into account the spatially dependent biases and dependencies among models.
-To develop an ensemble method for spatial modeling with desirable theoretical properties, we first identify the best approximate model under the assumption that the data generating process and predictions to be synthesized follow Gaussian processes.
-The best approximate model, we show, is equivalent to a latent factor spatially varying coefficient model, used as a synthesis function, within the Bayesian predictive synthesis framework.
-We call this method Bayesian spatial predictive synthesis (BSPS).
-In this method, predictions from spatial models are treated as latent factors and model weights are spatially varying.
-This allows for spatial heterogeneity of model importance to be captured across regions.
-BSPS, thus, effectively learns the spatially varying coefficients that, in turn, improves predictive accuracy.
-We further show that spatial predictions produced by BSPS are exact minimax, providing finite sample guarantees for its predictive performance.
+Using this framework, we develop a Bayesian ensemble method for spatial data that explicitly takes into account the spatially dependent biases and dependencies among models, which we call Bayesian spatial predictive synthesis (BSPS).
+Our proposed method departs from existing methods in a couple of critical ways.
+First, predictions from spatial models are treated as latent factors, allowing for the synthesis model to learn model biases and dependencies.
+This is important, since, while model performances may be heterogeneous, the predictions will likely be dependent (have similar characteristics of heterogeneity), and they may be biased in similar or difference ways, depending on the region.
+Since the models produce predictions individually (as if they are independent), it is important to learn these characteristics through data.
+Second, the model weights are spatially varying to capture spatial heterogeneity of model importance.
+Once the biases and dependencies are learnt, that information is then used to learn the model weights that reflect the spatial heterogeneity and model bias/dependence.
+BSPS, thus, effectively learns the spatially varying coefficients that, in turn, improves predictive accuracy and decision making.